kaaax0815/smart-alarm-clock/README.md

 This projects is more a POC than a real product.

-Mehr Informationen sind in dem Expose, der Zwischenpräsentation und der Seminararbeit zu finden.
+Mehr Informationen sind in dem Expose, der Zwischenpräsentation, der Abschlusspräsentation und der Seminararbeit zu finden.

-The grade will be added once told
+Grade for Abschlusspräsentation: 13/15 points

+Grade for Seminararbeit: 14/15 points

 ---
 ---